 Disney can throw quite the party, and many people come to Disney World specifically for the yearly special events put on.
 Depending on your needs, you might want to come during one of the events or avoid them altogether.

-Here are some of the biggest special events to make note of in 2021:
+Here are some of the biggest special events to make note of in 2023 and 2024:

 Park Pass Reservations

-Right now in 2021 you can’t get into the Disney theme parks without a Park Pass Reservation, and since capacity at the parks is currently limited, they aren’t always available for the dates you want.
+Right now in 2023, you can’t get into the Disney theme parks without a Park Pass Reservation (there are some exceptions for Annual Passholders), and since capacity at the parks is currently limited, they aren’t always available for the dates you want.

 If you love attractions, then you might want to plan your trip around some of the new rides that are opening up.
 This is especially true if you’ve been to Disney World many times before and want to hold out until something else is new.

-Here are the biggest new attractions coming in 2021:
+Here are the biggest new attractions opening in 2023:

 Those are just a taste of what’s coming next.
 Read our guide on New Rides Coming to Disney World which will help you decide when to plan your trip.